 2) Run a check using the button of the form menu to verify that mandatory fields have been filled in and the data you entered are accepted.
 This also saves your form.

 Every time you run a check, you are taken to the last section of the form named "Submit".
 Use the form menu to navigate to the previous sections.

 3) After you run a check, fields with NOT ACCEPTED OR MISSING DATA will be highlighted in RED.

 Please note that once you have duly modified the content of one or more fields, the red highlight will not disappear until you run again a check.

 For quick tips, please click on: http://onlineforms.twas.org/documents/Applicants_tutorial.pdf

-Previous winner of the TWAS - Samira Omar Innovation for Sustainability Award
+Previous winners of the TWAS - Samira Omar Innovation for Sustainability Award

-2018 – Hazir Farouk Abdelraheem Elhaj from Sudan for her distinguished contribution to national planning, professional training and practical implementation of modern bioenergy technologies in Sudan
+2018 – Hazir Farouk Abdelraheem Elhaj of Sudan, for her distinguished contribution to national planning, professional training and practical implementation of modern bioenergy technologies in Sudan.

 * Note: During the TWAS Council meeting held in Hangzhou, China, on 11 November 2019, the request by UNESCO to change the term 'prize' to 'award' for all existing and new TWAS distinctions other than medals was approved and therefore this award scheme is now called 'Samira Omar Innovation for Sustainability Award'.